DC/OS comes with several tools relevant for application debugging:

 Be aware that there are typically multiple Mesos Masters for a single cluster.
 So you should identify the current leading Mesos Master to get the most recent logs.
 In fact, in some cases it might even make sense to retrieve logs from another Mesos master as well: e.g., a master node failed and you want to understand why.

-You can either retrieve the master logs from the Mesos GUI via
+You can either retrieve the master logs from the Mesos web interface via

 dcos node log --leader, or for a specific master node using